yogeshwaran01/spotify-playlist-to-youtube-playlist/README.md

   -d, --description TEXT  Description of the playlist -l, --only-link         just only link of playlist, logs not appear -s, --save-to-sync      Save to list of playlist to sync --help                  Show this message and exit.
-Refer sync-multiple-playlist ection in ReadMe
+Refer sync-multiple-playlist section in ReadMe
 ```

 #### Examples